jhabets/visual-asset-management-system/README.md

 8. (FIPS Use Only) If deploying with FIPS, enable FIPS environment variables for AWS CLI `export AWS_USE_FIPS_ENDPOINT=true` and enable `app.useFips` in the `config.json` configuration file in `/infra/config`

-9. (External VPC Import Only) If importing an external VPC with subnets in the `config.json` configuration, run `cdk synth --all --require-approval never --context loadContextIgnoreChecks=true` to import the VPC ID/Subnets context before full deployment.
-Failing to run this with the context setting or configuration setting of `loadContextIgnoreChecks` will cause the deployment to fail.
+9. (External VPC Import Only) If importing an external VPC with subnets in the `config.json` configuration, run `cdk deploy --all --require-approval never --context loadContextIgnoreVPCStacks=true` to import the VPC ID/Subnets context and deploy all non-VPC dependant stacks first.
+Failing to run this with the context setting or configuration setting of `loadContextIgnoreVPCStacks` will cause the final deployment of all stacks step to fail.

 10. `npm run deploy.dev` - An account is created in an AWS Cognito User Pool using the email address specified in the infrastructure config file.
 Expect an email from no-reply@verificationemail.com with a temporary password.